ARRS Resident in Radiology Awards

 Selection of the Awardees is based on: (1) The competence and promise of the candidate in research, education, or administration related to medical imaging; and (2) The strength of the candidate's manuscript based on scientific merit and potential impact.

 Applications are reviewed by the ARRS Roentgen Fund Board of Trustees.
-Up to three awards may be given each year.
+Up to four awards may be given each year.
 All candidates are notified of the selection decisions.
 Award-winning papers are presented at the ARRS Annual Meeting.